-24. Contingent assets
+25. Contingent assets

 The SBCI has entered into a counter-guarantee agreement with EIF to partially offset the SBCI's guarantees under the Agriculture Scheme.
 The value of the counter-guarantee is &8.5m and the terms and conditions of this counter-guarantee are consistent with SBCI's guarantees to the on-lenders.
-As such, the SBCI has a contingent asset of up to &8.5m (2018: &8.65m) related to the Agriculture Scheme at the end of 2019.
+As such, the SBCI has a contingent asset of up to &8.5m (2019: &8.5m) related to the Agriculture Scheme at the end of 2020.

-The SBCI has also entered into a counter-guarantee agreement with EIF to partially offset the SBCI's guarantees under the BLS.
-The value of the counter-guarantee is $\leq 13.9$ m and the terms and conditions of this counter-guarantee are consistent with SBCI's guarantee to the on-lenders.
-As such, the SBCI has a contingent asset of up to $\leq 13.9$ m (2018: $\leq 4.8$ m) related to the BLS at the end of 2019.
+The SBCI has also entered into a counter-guarantee agreement with EIF to partially offset the SBCI's guarantees under the BLS/CWCS.
+The value of the counter-guarantee is \leq 44.6m and the terms and conditions of this counter-guarantee are consistent with SBCI's guarantee to the on-lenders.
+As such, the SBCI has a contingent asset of up to \leq 44.6m (2019: \leq 13.9m) related to the BLS/CWCS at the end of 2020.

 The SBCI has also entered into a counter-guarantee agreement with EIF to partially offset the SBCI's guarantees under the FGLS.
-The value of the counter-guarantee is €55.9m and the terms and conditions of this counter-guarantee are consistent with SBCI's guarantee to the on-lenders.
-As such, the SBCI has a contingent asset of up to €55.9m (2018: €Nil) related to the FGLS at the end of 2019.
+The value of the counter-guarantee is ≤ 230.8 m and the terms and conditions of this counter-guarantee are consistent with SBCI's guarantee to the on-lenders.
+As such, the SBCI has a contingent asset of up to ≤ 230.8 m (2019: ≤ 55.9 m) related to the FGLS at the end of 2020.

-25. Related parties disclosures
+26. Related parties disclosures

-25.1.
-Related parties
+26.1 Related parties